Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Results and Analysis

 \paragraph{Spectral Properties of QK Circuits}

-Observing the eigendecomposition of the QK matrices (see \cref{fig:qk_eigenvalues_layers_1_heads_2}), we note the following: \begin{itemize} \item Head 0 has a moderate suppression mechanism ($\approx-5.2$) to forbid attending to some dimensions (or some tokens), indicating a less pronounced inhibitory effect.
-And the positive fraction around zero ($-0.06$) suggests that the amplifying effect of the rotational component is almost balanced by the suppressive effect of the negative eigenvalue.
-Hence, the overall attention dynamics of Head 0 are relatively neutral.
+Observing the eigendecomposition of the QK matrices in \cref{fig:qk_eigenvalues_layers_1_heads_2}, we notice that the first head has a moderate suppression mechanism, denoted by a real eigenvalue of $\approx-5.2$, to forbid attending to some dimensions (or some tokens), indicating a less pronounced inhibitory effect.
+Additionally, it has two other complex eigenvalues $\approx 2.3 \pm 1.6\imath$, indicating some amplifying effect along with some rotation in some dimension.
+Finally, the positive fraction around zero ($-0.06$) suggests that the amplifying effect of the rotational component is almost balanced by the suppressive effect of the negative eigenvalue.
+Hence, the overall attention dynamics of the first head are relatively neutral.

-\item Head 1 has a strong suppression mechanism ($\approx-17.5$), indicating a more pronounced inhibitory effect.
-The positive fraction of $-0.65$ suggests that the suppressive effect of the dominant negative eigenvalue outweighs the amplifying effect of the rotational components, leading to an overall inhibitory attention dynamic. \end{itemize}
+The second head has a strong suppression mechanism ($\approx-17.5$), indicating a more pronounced inhibitory effect.
+The positive fraction of $-0.65$ suggests that the suppressive effect of the dominant negative eigenvalue outweighs the amplifying effect of the rotational components (denoted by complex eigenvalues), leading to an overall inhibitory attention dynamics.

 \paragraph{Spectral Properties of OV Circuits}